danielctull-forks/GoogleAnalytics-SDK-iOS/GoogleTagManager/Readme.txt

 BUILD REQUIREMENTS:

 Mac OS X 10.6 or later.
+XCode 5.0 or later.
-XCode with iOS SDK 6.0 or later.
+iOS SDK 5.0 or later (6.0 or later for 64-bit).

 ================================================================================
 RUNTIME REQUIREMENTS: